Hello, parents and guardians!

 What do you do with the data?

-We do not collect any data from children.
-They can register a password to help recover a lost password, but we do not store this as the email will be hashed out and only available when matched with a specific username.
+Aside from certain technical information, such as IP addresses, we do not collect any data from children.
+They can register an email to help recover a lost password, but we do not store this as the email will be hashed out and only available when matched with a specific username.

 How do I get in touch with you regarding lost passwords, changing usernames or other enquiries?

 Easy!
-We ask parents to email email@example.com about general enquiries.
+We ask parents to email email@example.com with all general enquiries.

 How do I get in touch with you urgently?

-Email us at firstname.lastname@example.org and someone will respond ASAP.
+Adults should email us at firstname.lastname@example.org and someone will respond ASAP.
+Children should ask their adult to email us.